iansseijelly/ltrace_decoder/README.md

 Comparing to other trace formats that focus on compression efficiency, it tries to capture all basic-block exits.
 This includes taken and non-taken branches, inferable and uninferable jumps.
 It will also be extended to support traps and OS-level events.
-This provides rich information to profilers
+This provides rich timing information to profilers while trying to be simple and efficient in encoding.

 ## Why L-Trace?
 L-trace is motivated by the observation that both N-trace and E-trace significantly drops timestamps on certain control flow changes.